Noe Valley Ministry

-This Osher Inside Out concert includes a pre-concert talk at 3:15 pm and is part of our contemporary neo@noe series.
-It has been made possible in part thanks to the generous support of the Bernard Osher Foundation, the Zellerbach Family Foundation, the William and Flora Hewlett Foundation and the Grants for the Arts/San Francisco Hotel Tax Fund.
+This Osher Inside Out concert is part of our contemporary neo@noe series and has been made possible in part thanks to the generous support of the Bernard Osher Foundation, Umpqua Bank, the Zellerbach Family Foundation, the William and Flora Hewlett Foundation, and the Grants for the Arts/San Francisco Hotel Tax Fund.

 Jeffrey LaDeur enjoys a busy career as soloist, chamber musician and educator.
 Praised for his “articulate, expressive work at the keyboard” (San Francisco Classical Voice) and “…dazzling pianism…” (Sarasota Herald Tribune) Jeffrey has concertized around the world including performances at the Kennedy Center for the Performing Arts, Shanghai Conservatory of Music, Eastman Theater, Hochschule für Musik in Frankfurt, and Banff Centre for the Arts.
 His performances have been broadcast over WFMT Chicago, South Dakota Public Radio and America’s Music Festivals hosted by Marin Alsop.